BrianMaki/spring-demo/README.md

 Run Spring Boot Application

 - Create Environment Variable 'SPRING_PROFILES_ACTIVE'.
 Value 'dev' will point to application-dev.yaml file.
-  Do not use 'test'.
+  Do not use 'unit-test'.
 This profile is used solely for unit tests and should not be used on start up.
 If you enter a value that does not correspond to en existing yaml file, then application.yaml will be used.
 For example, 'prod' will default to application.yaml file.